cabarius/ToyBox/ToyBox/README.txt

     Quest Resolution: 1

 Ver 1.3.15
+    Note: Patch 1.0.7c-e patch of the game introduced a few issues impacting ToyBox.
+Me and my team are working on resolving these as quickly as we can.
+Please help out by filing issues here: https://github.com/cabarius/ToyBox/issues
     Bag of Tricks
         Allow Shift Click To Transfer Entire Stack - Holding down shift lets you transfer whole stacks of items to the vendor and other similar things
-        Moved Game Time Scale Slider into Quality of Life Loot Coloring
+        Moved Game Time Scale Slider into Quality of Life Fixed an issue with "Refill consumables in belt slots" that would cause items to disappear from inventory if you shifted an item and then immediately triggered a battle through dialog
+    Loot Coloring
         Fixed issue that caused notable items to no longer show their special highlight Darkened trash color